futurezayka/smartcity/README.md

 Load it with docker

-RUN (sudo) docker-compose up --buiid
+RUN (sudo) docker-compose up --build

 Default pswd and login to /admin -- admin@admin